michaelosthege/pytensor-federated/README.md

 ![](docs/theta_to_LL.svg)

-If the model everything is differentiable, one could even return gradients.
+If the entire model is differentiable, one can even return gradients.
 For example, with a linear model: `[slope, intercept] -> [LL, dLL_dslope, dLL_dintercept]`.

 The role of Aesara here is purely technical: